At Revulytics, we’ve received questions from our customers on how to ensure General Data Protection Regulation (GDPR) compliance with our platform

 With Revulytics Usage Intelligence, IP address is only used to obtain country location and is then immediately deleted.
 Since it is being collected, you need to inform your users of this collection in the privacy notice, but it is recommended that you stress that it is solely used to identify a country and then no longer retained.

 GDPR compliance isn’t as complex as it may seem – and it can easily be accomplished without disrupting your business practices and the value you’ve realized from leveraging data for insight-driven revenue recovery and product development.
-For more information and advice on complying with GDPR, take a look at our white paper, “Privacy, Piracy and Product Usage: GDP Readiness for Software Usage Analytics,” and watch our recent webinar “GDPR Readiness for Software Usage Analytics.”
+For more information on complying with GDPR, take a look at our white paper, “Privacy, Piracy and Product Usage: GDP Readiness for Software Usage Analytics,” and watch our recent webinar “GDPR Readiness for Software Usage Analytics.”

 Vice President, Products & Strategy at Revulytics